 In Australia, due to the active ingredient naming convention, strain update applications are required to be submitted as a Category 1 (type G) application (CAT 1G) or New Medicine Application (NMA), resulting in a new set of registrations/licenses upon approval.
 However, per the information published on the TGA website, the aim is to evaluate the application with a target timeframe equivalent to a minor variation (e.g. Category 3 application).

-A summary of past TGA registrations of BNT162b2 (Comirnaty) vaccines is shown in , from the first registration of tozinameran (the original Comirnaty vaccine) in January 2021 through to approval of bretovameran (Comirnaty JN.1 vaccine) in October 2024.
+A summary of past TGA registrations of BNT162b2 (Comirnaty) vaccines is shown in Table 2, from the first registration of tozinameran (the original Comirnaty vaccine) in January 2021 through to approval of bretovameran (Comirnaty JN.1 vaccine) in October 2024.